chrismarget/resume/README.md

 moving the gear, keeping the environments in sync, traffic engineering during the migration, etc...
-- The new architecture was extremely scalable and resilient with multiple layers of cacheing hardware SSL offload, two stages of workload-based traffic steering and cheap cattle-style servers doing the heavy lifting.
-After my departure, on 9/11 this environment saw traffic levels at 15 times the previous high-water mark (previously set during the Boston marathon) and remained responsive while many other news sites were unusable.
+- The new architecture was extremely scalable and resilient with multiple layers of caching, hardware SSL offload, two stages of workload-based traffic steering and cheap cattle-style servers doing the heavy lifting.
+After my departure, on 9/11, this environment saw traffic levels at 15 times the previous high-water mark (previously set during the Boston marathon) and remained responsive while many other news sites were unusable.